 Since my background was in production, we opened our studio doors to new and young talent, and we started producing all kinds of local shows in our studio near Westwood: cooking, talk, comedy, music, and the first live MTV-type show in Spanish.
 It was a big contrast to the endless imported Mexican novelas (soap operas) on Univision.
 Not that we even dreamed of actually beating KMEX with our low-budget home-grown fare, but it was the only way to carve out a niche.
 And we did make some inroads, especially with younger viewers.
 There was a lot of Latino talent in LA just waiting to be released by giving them an opportunity, and many went on to have successful careers.

-In the early months of 1984, I was approached by Joseph Wallach, an American who had played a key role in creating what was then the world’s fourth largest tv network; TV Globo, in Brazil, a media powerhouse that utterly dominated there.
+In late 1984, I was approached by Joseph Wallach, an American who had played a key role in creating what was then the world’s fourth largest tv network; TV Globo, in Brazil, a media powerhouse that utterly dominated there.
 He had recently retired from Globo, moved back to Beverly Hills, and also saw the unfulfilled potential for a second Spanish-language station in LA.
 And he claimed to like what we were doing at KSCI.

 We both also shared the inevitable thoughts of a possible future second Spanish-language network, a dream that I had been mulling myself for some time.
 There were a couple of other independent Spanish-language stations popping up in a few key cities (Miami, NY, Texas) around then, so it seemed that the opportunity do do something about it was coming closer, but it would have to be anchored by a station in LA, as was Univision.